 It is important to note that none of the methods deteriorates the LP bound at the root node.
+Moreover, all the algorithms of this section have solved the same number of instances (i.e., 61.90% of the considered instances).
 We observe from Table 2 that cleaning up the useless cuts yields a positive impact on the performance.
 The slack-based strategy keeps many of the useless cuts in the MP while the proposed method removes a much larger number of them.
 Thus, for small and medium instances, we observe a clear advantage of the proposed method.
 However, for larger instances, the impact of removing cuts on the run time is less significant because the algorithm reaches the time limit.
 We here note that most of the removed cuts are associated with early iterations.
-Finally, we observe that there is no direct relation between the number of the cuts removed and the performance of the B&BC method.
+Finally, we observe that there is no direct relation between the number of cuts removed and the performance of the B&BC method.
 This is probably due to the heuristic nature of both strategies.

-7.1.2.
-Cut Aggregation
+7.1.2 Cut Aggregation

-We ran the algorithm with 11 different cluster sizes in order to study the impact of various cut aggregation levels on the performance.
+In this part, we study the impact of cut aggregation strategy for the synchronized parallel algorithm with the dominance based cut management.
+We ran the algorithm with 11 different cluster sizes in order to study the impact of various cut aggregation levels on the run time and optimality gap.
 The comparative results in terms of total running time are depicted in Figure 2.
 Note that the value on each column gives the average optimality gap in percentage.